Healthdirect Free Australian health advice you can count on.

 You many need antibiotics if the area becomes infected.

-• Cool down to avoid sweating.
-Try to avoid heat and humidity; stay in air conditioning or near a fan, and make sure there is good ventilation.
+Keep cool to avoid sweating.
+Try to avoid heat and humidity.
+Stay in air conditioning or near a fan, and make sure there is good ventilation.

-• Try to wear loose cotton clothing which can help prevent you overheating and making the itch worse.
+Try to wear loose cotton clothing which can help prevent you overheating.
 Avoid fabrics which irritate your skin, like wool or scratchy fabrics.

 Learn more here about the development and quality assurance of healthdirect content.